-Enter StartEngine, Indiegogo’s celebrated equity crowdfunding partner.
-StartEngine is an Indiegogo equity crowdfunding partner that has helped over 500 companies raise more than $400M from a community of 400,000 prospective investors.
+Enter StartEngine.
+StartEngine is an Indiegogo equity crowdfunding Expert that has helped over 500 companies raise more than $400M from a community of 400,000 prospective investors.
 The company boasts 190% year-over-year growth, and has secured the backing of Shark Tank’s Mr. Wonderful.

 Waverly Labs translates their user base into funding

 For Andrew Ochoa, Founder and CEO of Waverly Labs, the parallels between Indiegogo and equity crowdfunding are clear.
 Waverly Labs is a tech startup that specializes in wearable translators and to date, the company has run three equity crowdfunding campaigns on StartEngine.
 They’ve also run two crowdfunding campaigns on Indiegogo: for the Pilot in-ear translator in 2016 and for its business-traveler cousin, the Ambassador, in 2019.

 “There are a lot of similar processes between Indiegogo and equity crowdfunding,” Andrew explains.
 “You don’t just go on Indiegogo or Startengine and expect a bunch of donations or investments.
 You have to develop a community well before you go on the platform.
 You have a lot of the same experiences pre- and post- campaign, so we were able to use what we’d learned from one campaign to the next.”